visioncrunch/DSA/complete_notes.md

 getters setters are made to access private data in public method

-1 pillar of oops - abstraction
+1 pillar of oops - abstraction loosely coupled things

 encapsulation bundling of data and methods (wrapping things)

-car that has hidden engine, accessible gear changer, key holder is encapsulation
+car that has hidden engine, accessible gear changer, key holder is encapsulation as it is the way to do abstraction

 how it implements abstraction - i only see what student details are not the functioning of how all the data of student is stored or decided

 why encapsulation
 easy to handle
+protect integrity, reliable, secure, control of how class data is modified and who can modify it's properties maintainability friend keyword? -> to share info of a hidden class friend class B;
+friend void print(const A &);

-protect integrity, reliable, secure, control of how class data is modified maintainability friend keyword? -> authentications steps can be added like only allow gf name if its female perfect encapsulation - if all data members are private
+authentications steps can be added like only allow gf name if its female perfect encapsulation - if all data members are private